 The Cannon Mountain Aerial Tramway whisks leaf peepers to the 4,180-foot summit of New Hampshire's Cannon Mountain in less than 10 minutes.
-On a clear day, you'll have views of the mountains of New Hampshire, Maine, Vermont, Canada and New York.
+On a clear day, you'll have views of the mountains of New Hampshire, Maine, Vermont, Canada, and New York.
 And there's a bar at the top, so you can toast the leaves.
-Rides are offered daily, weather permitting, through October 14 in 2018.
+Rides are offered daily, weather permitting, through mid-October.
 To get to the Aerial Tramway take exit 34B on I-93.

 06 of 09